begler1/20532CIDL-EXP-M2/content.md

 -->
 # Exercise 1: Creating a Network and Resource Container
 ## INTRODUCTION MESSAGE
 You want to create a virtual network that you can use for your new virtual machine.
-As part of creating the virtual network, you will also create a resource group.

 The main tasks for this exercise are as follows:

 Sign in to the Azure Portal.
-Create a virtual network and a resource group.
+Create a virtual network.
 ## COMPLETION MESSAGE
-Results: After completing this exercise, you will have a new virtual network and resource group in Azure.
+Results: After completing this exercise, you will have a new virtual network in Azure.
 ### Login as Student
 Login as Student with a password of Pa$$w0rd.